AWS-Discord/AWS-FAQ/technical.md

 4. Kinesis - cross-region replication can be easily written

 Examples of services that provide bad DR _stories_:
-1. Cognito - Service stores users within a region, authentication endpoints are region-bound, user backups with password hashes are not available
+1. Cognito - Service stores users within a region, authentication endpoints are region-bound, [user replication](https://forums.aws.amazon.com/message.jspa?messageID=916282) or backups with password hashes are not available
 2. QLDB - _[Amazon QLDB does not support a backup and restore feature](https://aws.amazon.com/qldb/faqs#Backup_and_Restore)_...